Halvor William Sanden

 Wrap is when an element continues on the next line instead of overflowing.
 Text wrapping happens by default at characters like spaces and hyphens, but not inside words.
 That works in most cases, but sometimes we need to control if and where wrapping should occur.

-Break is when wrapping happens inside a word.
+Break is when wrapping happens inside a word; the word is split.

 The CSS #

 word-break: break-all breaks all words at the end of the lines.
 Word length doesn’t matter.
-All full lines get the same length but a lot of split words makes it harder to read.
-I’m sure there are cases where this setting is useful.
-I don’t think I have ever used it.
+All full lines get the same length, but the text becomes harder to read with all the randomly split words.
+There aren’t many cases where this setting is useful.

 white-space: nowrap prevents all forms of wrapping, even at spaces and hyphens.
 I use this mostly in table cells with numbers.
-It could also be useful on spans containing numbers, as an alternative to the non-breaking space.
+It could also be useful on spans containing numbers instead of inserting non-breaking space in the HTML.

 Hyphens #

-A weird-looking break is often a better option for the user than an automatic hyphen.
+A weird-looking break is often a better option than an automatic hyphen.
 They can be a source of bugs and human error.
-Especially in tables where they add characters that are not part of the data.
+Especially in tables and code examples where they add characters that are not part of the data.

 Do we need something better? #